smastrom/solid-collapse/README.md

 ### Non-focusable trigger

-If your trigger is not a native focusable element (like a `div`), in addition to aria attributes, you have to manually enable keyboard controls.
+If your trigger is not a native focusable element (like a `div`), in addition to aria attributes, you will have to manually enable keyboard controls.

-You can create a reusable function like the following one and spread it in your element.
+You can create a reusable function like the following one and spread it in your triggers.

 ```jsx
 import { Collapse, setKeyboard } from 'solid-collapse';